YouriBrosky/AngularTraining/_assignments/markdown/2.template-syntax/optional.md

 1. Generate a directive called `BookReserved` using the Angular CLI.
 ```
+// if you have the CLI installed globally:
+ng g d books/book-reserved

+// otherwise, you can run it locally:
 npx ng g d books/book-reserved
 ```
 or follow the steps below